dlucredio/js-distributor/GettingStartedWithJsDistributor.md

 **Installing nodejs and the js-distributor**

 * First, it's necessary to have nodejs installed on your device.
 If you don't have it yet, you can install it here: https://nodejs.org/en.
-* Create a directory and git clone the js-distributor into it.
-* Run 'npm install' in the js-distributor/distributor root directory to install its dependencies.
-* Create a directory for a new project and run 'npm init' in your root.
+* Create a directory with a npm project created inside it and install js-distributor via 'npm i js-distributor'.
-* Install js-distributor inside your project using 'npm install path-to-js-distributor/js-distributor/distributor'.
 * Some other dependecies are needed for the distributor.
 Thus, run 'npm install express node-fetch amqplib'.
-* Add the following script to the "scripts" in package.json file: "generate-single": "distributor-scripts single copypaste src src-gen".
+* Add the following script to the "scripts" in package.json file: "generate-single": "js-distributor-scripts single copypaste src src-gen" so you can run the js-distributor via 'npm run generate-single' instead of 'npx npx js-distributor-scripts single copypaste src src-gen' (optional)

 **Creating the files with the functions that will be distributed**